 At the time, many Maine households were multigenerational, with the kids at school, parents at work and grandparents home to chat with the young Bunker.
 They'd often talk about the trees while he picked.

-"I'd hear these names, and I started writing them down in a journal," Bunker said.
+journal," Bunker said.
 "Baldwin, Wolf River, Collins Sweet."